 A Foundation Year is a progression route to the degree course to which it is linked and designed for those with Level 3 qualifications who do not meet our degree entry requirements or for those who want to switch careers or subject areas.

 Is the course I want to apply for full?

 At present there are places still available on all of our full and part time courses.

-11. When & how will I get my application decision?
+When and how will I get my application decision?

 If you are UCAS application you will receive notification of your offer via UCAS Track – you can log in at any point and view your applications and offers.
 If you are a part-time applicant, you will receive notification of your application via email, please allow up to 7 working days from your application to hear from CU Coventry.